chaoss/MARS/automation-english/README.md

 You should see your username in the output along with docker.

-#### Step 4: Configuring the yml config file
+#### Step 4: Configuring the yml config file & Updating the cover page

 The yml config is the most important piece of MARS as it describes the outline of working groups and metrics that need to be included and in which order.
 The yml file has it own separate README to avoid congestion here.
 Refer to this [yml README](active_user_input) for configuring it.

+Make sure to also update the release month and year as well as the copyright year in the  [`cover page`](active_user_input/cover.tex)

-Once you have confirmed the yml structure you can proceed to the next and the final step.
+Once you have confirmed the above changes you can proceed to the next and the final step.

 #### Step 5: Docker Automation Script